CybOXProject/cyboxproject.github.io/documentation/suggested-practices/index.md

 There are two primary variations of this:

 * Objects that derive from other Objects of the same basic type along a spectrum of abstract to more specific.
- * For example, **File -> Win File -> Win EXE File** where CybOX defines a basic [File Object] ({{site.stix_url}}/FileObj/FileObjectType) with general file properties applicable across platforms, a more specific [Win_File Object] ({{site.stix_url}}/WinFileObj/WindowsFileObjectType) that extends the general File Object and adds Windows-specific file properties, and an even more specific [Win_Executable_File Object] ({{site.stix_url}}/WinExecutableFileObj/WindowsExecutableFileObjectType) which extends the Win_File Object and adds properties for executable files under Windows.
+ * For example, **File -> Win File -> Win EXE File** where CybOX defines a basic [File Object]({{site.stix_url}}/FileObj/FileObjectType) with general file properties applicable across platforms, a more specific [Win_File Object]({{site.stix_url}}/WinFileObj/WindowsFileObjectType) that extends the general File Object and adds Windows-specific file properties, and an even more specific [Win_Executable_File Object]({{site.stix_url}}/WinExecutableFileObj/WindowsExecutableFileObjectType) which extends the Win_File Object and adds properties for executable files under Windows.
 * Objects that leverage other Objects to define more specific properties for differing and more specialized use cases.
   * For example, the set of Objects specified that can contain an **IP Address**.
-    * [Address Object] ({{site.stix_url}}/AddressObj/AddressObjectType) enables the specification of a particular IP Address (or other type of address) value and its type (e.g., ipv4-addr) without any other context.
+    * [Address Object]({{site.stix_url}}/AddressObj/AddressObjectType) enables the specification of a particular IP Address (or other type of address) value and its type (e.g., ipv4-addr) without any other context.
 This can be used when you desire to characterize an IP Address but not to assert any given context for where you might find it (e.g., it may appear in any of a wide variety of logs).
 This Object also provides consistent specification of address properties for its use on its own, or by more specific Objects that need to characterize addresses within more specific contexts.
-    * [Socket_Address Object] ({{site.stix_url}}/SocketAddressObj/SocketAddressObjectType) enables the specification of a particular IP Address (or Hostname) and Port pairing.
+    * [Socket_Address Object]({{site.stix_url}}/SocketAddressObj/SocketAddressObjectType) enables the specification of a particular IP Address (or Hostname) and Port pairing.
 This obviously lets you characterize a more specific context for an IP Address but still leverages the AddressObjectType for its IP Address structure yielding consistency across the two Objects.
-    * [Network_Connection Object] ({{site.stix_url}}/NetworkConnectionObj/NetworkConnectionObjectType) enables the specification of properties related to a network connection including Layer3, Layer4 and Layer7 details as well as details of the source socket and destination socket of the connection.
+    * [Network_Connection Object]({{site.stix_url}}/NetworkConnectionObj/NetworkConnectionObjectType) enables the specification of properties related to a network connection including Layer3, Layer4 and Layer7 details as well as details of the source socket and destination socket of the connection.
 This object leverages the SocketAddressType for its source and destination socket structures.
 This enables the characterization of very specific contextual details around an IP Address.

 **It is suggested practice to always utilize the most specific CybOX Object possible for the context you are looking to convey and based on the properties you need to represent.**